 1.1.5.
 In Hjelmslev: Hjelmslev has not thrown over Saussure's conception of language/speech, but he has redistributed its terms in a more formal way.
 Within the language itself (which is still opposed to the act of speech) Hjelmslev distinguishes three planes: i) the schema, which is the language as pure form (before choosing this term Hjelmslev hesitated between system, pattern' or 'framework' for this plane): this is Saussure's langue in the strictest sense of the word.
 It might mean, for instance, the French r as defined phonologically by its place in a series of oppositions; ii) the norm, which is the language as material form, after it has been defined by some degree of social realisation, but still independent of this realisation; it would mean the r in oral French, whichever way it is pronounced (but not that of written French); iii) the usage, which is the language as a set of habits prevailing in a given society: this would mean the r as it is pronounced in some regions.
-The relations of determination ' between speech, usage and norm.
-Thus appear (in fact) two fundamental planes: i) the schema, the theory of which merges with that of the form'' and of the linguistic institution; ii) the group norm-usage-speech, the theory of which merges with that of the form'' and of the linguistic institution; ii) the group norm-usage-speech, the theory of which merges with that of the substance' and of the execution.
+The relations of determination 'between speech, usage, norm and schema are varied: the norm determines usage and speech; usage determines speech but is also determined by it; the schema is determined at the same time by speech, usage and norm.
+Thus appear (in fact) two fundamental planes: i) the schema, the theory of which merges with that of the form" and of the linguistic institution; ii) the group norm-usage-speech, the theory of which merges with that of the substance' and of the execution.
 As according to Hjelmslev - norm is a pure methodical abstraction and speech a single concretion ('a transient document'), we find in the end a new dichotomy schema/usage, Which replaces the couple language/speech.
-This redistribution by Hjelmslev is not without interest, however: it is a radical formalisation of speech enables us to put all the 'positive' and 'substantial' elements under the heading of speech, and all the differentiating ones under that of the language, and the advantage of this, as we shall see presently, is to remove one of the contradictions brought about by Sau
+This redistribution by Hjelmslev is not without interest, however: it is a radical formalisation of the concept of the language (under the name of schema) and eliminates concrete speech in favour of a more social concept: usage.
+This formalisation of the language and socialisation of speech enables us to put all the 'positive' and

-1.1.6.
+1.1.6 .
 Some problems: Whatever its usefulness and its fecundity, this distinction nevertheless brings some problems in its wake.
 Let us mention only three.